 Competition mathematics is a program for those who want to learn faster and deeper than traditional school curriculum, sharpen their problem-solving skills, be ready for advanced-track math, and prepare for such top math competitions as Math Is Cool, WSMC, AMC 8/10, Math Kangaroo and MathCounts.
 The program is open for grades 4 and up.”

 Learning to code is much more than learning a specific language.
 It is also about acquiring computational thinking, which is a distinct way of reasoning that allows students to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.

 At our Programming from Thought to Code program we offer a comprehensive curriculum that emphasizes computational thinking, algorithms and problem-solving approaches, and uses a variety of age-appropriate languages.

 We invite older students to move on to our “Coding and Algorithms” sequence.
 In these classes, we teach using languages and environments that are right for the age and abilities.
 We start with visual languages and progress all the way up to professional ones like Java and Python.
-Finally, our upper school students are invited to take “Mathematics of Computer Science” and “USA Computing Olympiad prep” classes.
+Finally, our upper school students are invited to take “Mathematics of Computer Science” and “Coding Contests Prep” classes.

 Not your regular school class

 Our classes are the place where students and teachers learn together.
 An open-ended and interactive teaching style is the key to math-circle learning.

 Try not to lecture.
 Even though introducing new theory and techniques is an integral part of math circles, your sessions should be as interactive as possible.
 Score yourself: 1 point per minute you talk; 5 points per minute a student talks; 10 points per minute you argue with a student; 50 points per minute the students argue among themselves.”